emwaugh/emwaugh.github.io/open-giscience.md

 ---
 layout: page
-title: What is Open GIScience?
+title: Reflections on GIS and Geography
 ---

 September 20, 2021